cerner/fhir.cerner.com/content/millennium/r4/individuals/patient.md

 Notes:

-* Birth Sex may be recorded as an extension.
+* Birth Sex, Ethnicity, and Race may be recorded as extensions.

 <%= definition_table(:patient, :create, :r4) %>